-We are asking for parents/families to let us know what model they plan to have their children participate in for September.
-As per direction from the Ministry of Education, students may not necessarily be able to move between remote and in-person learning, and families should anticipate the possibility to be wait-listed if they change their mind.
+We are asking parents/families to let us know what model they plan to have their children participate in for September.
+As per direction from the Ministry of Education, students may not necessarily be able to move between remote and in-person learning and families should anticipate the possibility to be wait-listed if they change their mind.

 The opportunity to switch between remote and in-person learning will depend on the availability of an appropriate class placement.
-This may be at the end of an instructional period (i.e. each term at the elementary level and each quadmester at the secondary level).
-Exceptions may be made under special circumstances on a case by case basis.
+Elementary students will have opportunities after the progress report as well as at the end of each term.
+Secondary students will have the opportunity between each quadmester.
+If a change is required in between these periods, exceptions may be made on a case by case basis with time built in to transition into a classroom or remote cohort.